eidolon-ai/eidolon/README.md

 ### 2. Simple agent-to-agent communication
-Since agents are services with well-defined interfaces, they easily communicate with tools dynamically generated from the openapi json schema defined by the agent services.
+Since agents are services with well-defined interfaces, they easily communicate with tools dynamically generated from the openapi json schema defined by the agenvices.

 ### 3. Painless component customization and upgrade
 With a focus on modularity, Eidolon makes it easy to swap out components.
 Grab an off the shelf llm, rag impl, tools,